Experience Chico State Like a Student

-Celestino’s, meanwhile, is just as close if New York-style pizza is your preference (if New York-style isn’t your thing, another downtown favorite, Woodstock’s, is just a few blocks down on 2nd Street and also quite tasty).
+Celestino’s, meanwhile, is just as close if New York-style pizza is your preference.
 I met up with a friend every Thursday at Celestino’s for two slices, usually a cheese and a Tom Jones, Cel’s all-meat option.
+If New York-style isn’t your thing, another downtown favorite, Woodstock’s, is just a few blocks down on 2nd Street and also quite tasty.

 The Freshman 15 is not a myth.

 Salmon Hole.
 Bear Hole.
-The river.
+The Sacramento River.

 For the Chico State experience, these locales are synonymous with warm weather.
-With a short drive and hike, you can take a dip in either watering hole (I should caution, though—they stay pretty consistently cold, and unlike Sycamore Pool, there’s never a lifeguard).
+With a short drive and hike, you can take a dip in either an urban swimming hole (I should caution, though—they stay pretty consistently cold, and unlike Sycamore Pool, there’s never a lifeguard).
 And, as always, you have the option of floating down the Sacramento River from the Irvine Finch launch ramp in nearby Hamilton City, down to Scotty’s Landing, where you really should have a bite to eat.

-I always regretted not going to more shows as a student, whether it was plays or concerts at Laxson, stand-up comedians visiting the BMU Auditorium, or even a non-mainstream flick at the Pageant.
+I always regretted not going to more shows as a student, whether it was plays or concerts at Laxson, stand-up comedians visiting the BMU Auditorium, or even a non-mainstream flick at the Pageant Theatre.
 Fortunately, having remained in Chico since graduation, I’ve been able to partake in each of these much more frequently, and you should, too.